 We are comparing the earnings when you take a flight on Qantas compared to taking a flight on British Airways.

 Premium Economy – 100% vs 100%-150% on British Airways

 Business – 125% vs 150%-250% on British Airways

 First – 150% vs 250%-300% on British Airways

-Additionally, if you hold British Airways Executive Club status, you will NOT be eligible for the usual Avios tier bonus so you’re losing out on another 25-100% in additional Avios as well as non minimum Avios earned per segment.
+Additionally, if you hold British Airways Executive Club status, you will NOT be eligible for the usual Avios tier bonus.
+This means that you are losing out on another 25-100% in additional Avios if you have a British Airways Bronze, Silver or Gold card.

 (This article is part of our ‘BA Q&A’ series which explains how British Airways Executive Club works.
 You can see all of our ‘BA Q&A’ articles here. )

 (Head for Points is the UK’s biggest frequent flyer website with 2.0 million monthly page views.
 Want to learn more about earning and spending Avios?
 Click here to read our latest news stories, click here to join our email list and click here to read our ‘Avios Redemption University’ series.)

 How to earn Avios from UK credit cards (September 2022)

 As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!